Safari in Tanzania and Zanzibar Beach Holidays, Travel Guide, Holiday Planning Tips and Travel Information

 Kiwengwa most interesting point is the simple stretches of sand on its beach.
 It is also a great spot to swim with your companions.
 It also boasts natural beauty, which is different from other shores.

-The Biggest (USD $1.6 Billion) Luxury Resort in Africa Will Open in 2020
+The Biggest (USD $1.6 Billion) Luxury Resort in Africa Will Open Soon.

-Zanzibar Blue Amber Resort will have an underwater restaurant and nightclub, 1,914 luxury villas and 3,440 luxury and penthouse apartments, five leading luxury hotels (including the Ritz Carlton and Anantara), a deep water marina, aqua park, medical facilities, duty-free retail district, equestrian centre and polo ground, private international school, signature golf course and a private airport.
+Zanzibar Blue Amber Resort will have an underwater restaurant and nightclub, 1,914 luxury villas and 3,440 luxury penthouse apartments, five leading luxury hotels (including the Ritz Carlton and Anantara), a deep water marina, aqua park, medical facilities, duty-free retail district, equestrian centre and polo ground, private international school, signature golf course and a private airport.
 The seven-phase Zanzibar resort development spans 411 hectare along 4km of Indian Ocean coastline.

 City Break and Beach Holiday in Dar es Salaam

 Dar es Salaam is big.
 Sometimes, it is a bit tricky to pick places to visit.
-But two things are best from Dar es Salaam: beach holidays and city breaks.
+But two things are best from Dar es Salaam: beach holidays and city break in Dar es Salaam.

 Dar es Salaam is a popular destination for beach lovers because of its tropical beaches of the Indian Ocean.

 About an hour from the airport, you can reach the Cocoa beach.
 If you have enough time, you could explore all the beaches from Cocoa Beach, Kigamboni, Kunduchi, Bongoyo Island,